The Ordinary Unit class is open for investment.

 As per the product disclosure statement dated 1 February 2019, Charter Hall Direct PFA Fund provides Limited Withdrawal Offers and Liquidity Events.

 Limited Withdrawal Offers

 Limited Withdrawal offers are intended to be made every six months, subject to the fund having available liquid assets.
 Limited Withdrawal Offers are notified via the quarterly report and published on this website.

-There are currently no Limited Withdrawal Offers open.
+There is currently no Limited Withdrawal Offer open.

 31 January 2020